 Finally a Crochet Mini Skirt for Fall!

-It happens to be a trendy item this year, but every fall I want a crochet mini skirt to wear with leggings and boots.
-I need it to be in a neutral color.
-This dark grey is perfect for me.
+It may be a trendy item this year, but every fall I want a crochet mini skirt to wear with leggings and boots.
+This dark grey is a perfect neutral color for me.

 I’m calling this design Carbonite after the name of this newest color of our Lotus yarn.